Natural Beauty

 The area also offers sailing and fishing on the reservoirs, cycling, horse riding, walking and host of other activities.
 Plenty of outdoor activity businesses are here for you to try out something new.

-Our Greentraveller On-line Guide to the Mendip Hills AONB will allow you to discover the best of the region whilst minimising your impact on the landscape.
-From eco-minded B&Bs to farm shops offering fresh, local produce, to activity centres, we have uncovered the greenest businesses in the AONB.
+Our Greentraveller On-line Guide to the Mendip Hills Natural Landscape will allow you to discover the best of the region whilst minimising your impact on the landscape.
+From eco-minded B&Bs to farm shops offering fresh, local produce, to activity centres, we have uncovered the greenest businesses in the area.

 Public Transport Directions